spaceottercode/glamodon/README.md

 * the ability to add and remove filters
 * the ability to reorder filters
 * document how to make custom filters
-* frames
+* the ability to add frame borders

 ### stickers

 * adding stickers is a high priority. ideally should be extensible and distributable.
-  Simplest way is to allow any png (of limited size) to be imported as a sticker
+  Simplest way atm is to allow any png (of limited size) to be imported as a sticker
-* Of lesser priority but nice to have, animated stickers
+* Of lesser priority but nice to have: animated stickers

 ### tools

+i.e. utilities.
 This is where you'll find things like the focal point tool and other tools like rotate (90º)

 * focal point
 * rotate CW, CCW, flip